vramirez1/gae_exercise/README.md

 **Some tips**
 * At every step, remember to test it using the development server provided in the Google App Engine SDK, then push the changes to your repository.
 To do so, use the GUI to commit your changes, then push them.
 On a CLI, use git add [file]... to add files in the list to commit, so all the files you edited and created. then git commit -m "commit message" to commit the changes.
 Then git push , to push them to the repository on GitHub.
 * If you encounter any issue or misbehavior during testing, check the dev appserver logs.
 * Add logs at every step you deem useful.
 Unlike compiled languages, Python only has runtime errors.
-So putting wrinting in the log before the line that is causing an error might be a good way of investigating what went wrong.
+So writing in the log before the line that is causing an error might be a good way of investigating what went wrong.

+*Feel free to contact me for help, revision or anything at thomas.alcala@gmail.com*

 Exercise
 --------